 Cyclists can either join a live class and compete against other participants or simply follow pick a class from Peloton’s extensive content library.
 The monitor then shows them how they stack up against the other participants, whether or not they improved to their prior workouts while being directly connected to the instructor.

 Interestingly, their profit margins on subscriptions are roughly the same compared to their physical products.
-Although the company doesn’t offer an exact breakdown of their cost structure, it is believed that aspects like production, R&D, marketing, and their instructors salary are heavily influencing the category’s profitability.
+Although the company doesn’t offer an exact breakdown of its cost structure, it is believed that aspects like production, R&D, marketing, and their instructor’s salary are heavily influencing the category’s profitability.

 How Much Do Peloton Instructors Make?

-Although Peloton is not officially sharing their salaries, it is believed that the instructors make $500 to $750 per class.
+Although Peloton is not officially disclosing salaries, it is believed that the instructors make $500 to $750 per class.
 With 10 to 15 classes taught in a week, an instructor could rake in up to $585.000 annually (52 weeks/year * 15 classes/week * 750$).

 During its early days, in order to attract popular instructors, the company also handed out stock options.
 According to financial reports, there are currently several billions in stock options assigned to employees.

 A recent article by Bloomberg has essentially confirmed the above calculation, stating that “more senior instructors make upwards of $500,000 in total compensation”.